MileHacker Logo

 Budget Eateries & Street Food

 These are abundant throughout Guyuan.
 Small, family-run shops serve delicious and inexpensive meals.
-Markets and dedicated night market areas excel for sampling a variety of street food.
-Do not shy away from these particular for authentic flavors.
+Markets and devoted night market areas excel for sampling a variety of street food.
+Do not shy away from this group particular for authentic flavors.

 • Abundant local eateries and markets.